mhs89/devops-demo-tgg/README.md

 - Create ssh key on Linux VM and integrate with GitHub repository .
 - Integrate Docker Hub and Jenkins : From Jenkins Gui -->  Managed Jenkins -- > Credentials
+- Create test user from LDAP Gui to test the Grafana Gui authentication and autherization